ICGC-TCGA-PanCancer/pcawg-snv-indel-annotation/README.md

 # pcawg-snv-indel-annotation

 This repository hosts the PCAWG Annotator as a CWL workflow.
+This workflow will _only_ run the annotator.
+For a workflow that runs PCAWG OxoG Filter, PCAWG Annotation, and generates Minibams, see this repository:  https://github.com/ICGC-TCGA-PanCancer/OxoG-Dockstore-Tools

 The Anntoator was created by Jonathan Dursi.
 For more information, see this repo: https://github.com/ljdursi/sga-annotate-docker